Homogeneous quandles with abelian inner automorphism groups: Introduction

-In particular, flat symmetric spaces are a fundamental class of symmetric spaces that include tori.
+In particular, a flat symmetric space is a fundamental class of symmetric spaces, including tori.
 Similar to a symmetric space, a quandle is \textit{flat} if the group generated by all compositions of two symmetries $s_x\circ s_y$ is abelian.
 Ishihara and Tamaru classified finite flat connected quandles in \cite{ish-tam}.
-They show that a finite quandle is flat and connected if and only if it is a discrete torus.
+They showed that a finite quandle is flat and connected if and only if it is a discrete torus.
 If quandles are not connected, they have not been classified.
 Recently, Furuki and Tamaru found a method to construct a disconnected flat homogeneous quandle from a vertex-transitive graph in \cite{fur-tam}.
 Let us recall their construction.
 Let $\Gamma=(X,E)$ be a finite simple graph with the vertex set $X$ and the edge set $E$.
-Define $d:X\times X\to \bZ_2:=\bZ/2\bZ$ by $d(x,y)=1$ if $x$ and $y$ are joined by an edge and $d(x,y)=0$ in the other cases.
-Let $Q$ denotes $X\times \bZ_2$ and define the map $s_{-}(-):Q\to \Map(Q,Q)$ by $s_{(x,a)}(y,b)=(y,d(x,y)+b)$ where $\Map(X,X)$ denotes the set of maps from a set $X$ to itself.
+Define $d:X\times X\to \bZ_2:=\bZ/2\bZ$ by $d(x,y)=1$ if $x$ and $y$ are joined by an edge and $d(x,y)=0$ in other cases.
+Let $Q$ denote $X\times \bZ_2$ and define a map $s_{-}(-):Q\to \Map(Q,Q)$ by $s_{(x,a)}(y,b)=(y,d(x,y)+b)$, where $\Map(X,X)$ denotes the set of maps from the set $X$ to itself.
 Then, we have the following. \begin{theorem*}[\cite{fur-tam}] The quandle $Q_\Gamma := (Q, s)$ is disconnected and flat (moreover, its inner automorphism group is abelian).
 Furthermore, $Q_\Gamma$ is homogeneous if and only if the graph $\Gamma$ is vertex-transitive. \end{theorem*} Their construction produces a lot of disconnected flat quandles.
 However, the complete classification of flat quandles is still a problem.

-In this paper, we will focus on the homogeneous quandles with commutative inner automorphism group.
-If the inner automorphism group is commutative, then the quandle is flat.
+In this paper, we will focus on the homogeneous quandles with abelian inner automorphism groups.
+If the inner automorphism group is abelian, then the quandle is flat.
 Thus, our assumption is somewhat stronger than flatness.
-We give the characterization of homogeneous quandles with commutative inner automorphism group.
+We characterize homogeneous quandles with abelian inner automorphism groups.
 Let $X$ be a set, $A$ be an abelian group and $d:X\times X \rightarrow A$ be a map satisfying $d(x,x) =0$ for all $x\in X$.
-Then, $Q=X \times A$ defines a quandle denoted by $X\times_{d} A$, with the binary operation $s_{(x,a)}(y,b) = (y,b+d(x,y))$ (See Section 3).
+Then, $Q=X \times A$ defines a quandle denoted by $X\times_{d} A$, with the binary operation $s_{(x,a)}(y,b) = (y,b+d(x,y))$ (see Section 3).
 Our first result is the following.